Non-vanishing of geodesic periods of automorphic forms: Normal distribution with weighted measures

-In this section we will ``lift'' the normal distribution of the vertical periods $L_f(x),x\in X_N$ to the geodesic periods using the result of Section \ref{sec:lifting}.
-For this purpose it will be convenient to define
+In this section we will ``lift'' the normal distribution of the vertical periods $\{L_f(x):x\in X_N\}$ to the geodesic periods using the result of the preceding section.
+Recall the definition of the bipartite graph $G_N\subset X_N\times Y_N$ as in eq.\ (\ref{eq:G_N}) defined in terms of double cosets (\ref{eq:X_N}) and conjugacy classes (\ref{eq:Y_N}) of $\Gamma$.
+We equip $X_N$ and $Y_N$ with the probability measures $\mu_N$ and $\nu_N$ proportional to the counting measures:

-and work with the restricted graph Working with this graph will allow us to control the size of error terms.